DXGS-AM

 DXGS (765 AM) Radyo Pilipino is a radio station owned and operated by Radyo Pilipino Corporation through its licensee Radio Audience Developers Integrated Organization (RADIO), Inc. The station's studio is located in Brgy.
 Lagao, General Santos.
-The station broadcasts daily from 5:00 AM to 7:00 PM.

 Established in 1965, DXGS is the pioneer station in the city.
 It was formerly owned by Filipinas Broadcasting Network until 1983, when it was among the stations sold to RadioCorp.